Impact investing is gaining ground rapidly as an investment strategy and a way to address social and environmental issues.

 ‘Impact investments are investments made with the intention to generate positive, measurable social and environmental impact alongside a financial return.
 Impact investments can be made in both emerging and developed markets, and target a range of returns from below market to market rate, depending on investors’ strategic goals .’

 In contrast, some see other ESG investment styles as too vague, subjective or negative in approach.
-Many also see impact investing as a good alternative or complement to charitable giving as it incentivises the investee company to run more efficiently.
+Many also see it as a good alternative or complement to charitable giving as it incentivises the investee company to run more efficiently.

-Impact investing is the most concentrated and constrained style compared to Inclusion, Exclusion, and Integration based approaches.
+it is the most concentrated and constrained style of investing compared to Positive screening, Exclusion, and Integration based approaches.
 That means it has the least flexibility and diversification, although this can also give it more focus and conviction.